 Nissan’s investment in the UK

-Nissan says that it will invest up to GBP 423 billion (approx. EUR 492 million) to produce the new electric SUV coupe at the Sunderland plant where it currently makes the Leaf, Juke and Qashqai models.
-The company is forecasting an annual production capacity of up to 100,000 units for electric SUV.
+Nissan says that it will invest up to GBP 423 million (approx. EUR 501 million) to produce the crossover previewed by the Chill-Out concept at the Sunderland plant where it currently makes the Leaf, Juke, and Qashqai.
+The company is forecasting an annual production capacity of up to 100,000 units for the new electric SUV coupe.
 It doesn’t talk about other production locations, but if this is indeed a Leaf replacement, we see no reason why the company’s plant in Smyrna, Tennessee, wouldn’t make it for the U.S. and Canada.

 Nissan EV teased

-Perhaps Nissan has a different model plan for the U.S. market.
-In addition to the SUV-coupe you see above, Nissan has teased one more future EV.
-The company offered a glimpse of the mysterious EV in a new video of the Ariya on its YouTube channel for the U.S. market, which could be a derivative of the British-made e-SUV.
+Perhaps Nissan has a different model plan for the U.S. market for the segment below the Ariya.
+The company offered a glimpse of the mysterious EV in a video of the Ariya on its YouTube channel for the U.S. market, which could be a derivative of the British-made e-SUV.

-Nissan teasing the EV first to the American audience indicates that it’s a U.S.-focused model.
-The company showing it with a marker light right in the first teaser strengthens that speculation.
-The mystery model has slanted angular headlamps with a C-shaped signature light on its edges, and the headlamps connect to what seems to be a hexagonal grille.
+The company is showing it with a marker light right, and the mystery model has slanted angular headlamps with a C-shaped signature light on the edges, and the headlamps connect to what seems to be a hexagonal grille.